MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 >[!NOTE]
 >
->If your organization does not using AD CS or the accompanying web services, the steps below will not apply to your environment.
+>If your organization is not using AD CS or the accompanying web services, the steps below will not apply to your environment.

 - If you are using an external certificate authority, these steps will not apply to the below scenario.